 We've done this kind of out of the box marketing, this lateral expansion, many times in every single industry that I've been in.
 When done right, it's always like throwing gas on the fire and accelerating our growth.
 So think about how to grow your business.
 What's one big opportunity or asset or relationship that you could leverage to put your message in front of a massive audience far bigger than you can right now?
 Get creative.

 The more people who you brainstorm with, the bigger your idea is gonna get.
-And heck, we have a great community here.
-Someone in this community right now might introduce you to a big name who might endorse your product.
+And heck, we have a great community of readers and operators here.
+Someone in this community right now might introduce you to a big name who could endorse your product.

-We have big movers and shakers who watch these videos.
-Some amazingly big CEOs, pro athletes, actors, and most of them understand that they grow by helping others.
-So share your idea, and then take a minute and comment on somebody else’s idea.
+A lot of big movers and shakers follow my work, big CEOs, pro athletes, actors, and most of them understand that they grow by helping others.
+So share your idea.